Frobenius pseudoprime: Properties

 While the quadratic Frobenius test does not have formal error bounds beyond that of the Lucas test, it can be used as the basis for methods with much smaller error bounds.
 Note that these have more steps, additional requirements, and non-negligible additional computation beyond what is described on this page.
-It is important to note that the error bounds for these methods do not apply to the standard or strong Frobenius tests with fixed values of (P,Q) described on this page.
+The error bounds for these methods do not apply to the standard or strong Frobenius tests with fixed values of (P,Q) described on this page.